Never been hunting, but would love to have a go? H&H explains how to get started and answers your questions

 Do I need to plait?

 Not during autumn hunting, which extends until the opening meet at the beginning of November.
-After that most people will, out of smartness and courtesy to those whose land they are crossing, but it’s not compulsory.
+After that most people will plait up, out of smartness and courtesy to those whose land they are crossing, but it’s not compulsory.
 Manes should be neat, tidy and clean, but you shouldn’t get sent home for not plaiting.

 What should I wear?

-During autumn hunting, a tweed jacket and shirt and tie or coloured stock, pale breeches, clean boots and gaiters/half-chaps or long boots, dark gloves and a hat with a dark cover.
-In the season proper, with most packs adults tend to wear black or navy coats, but you will see some in tweed too.
+After the opening meet, in the season proper, adults tend to wear black or navy coats, but you will see some in tweed.
 If you don’t own a tweed coat for autumn hunting, don’t worry about it too much.
-Girls: hairnets, not flowing locks, please.
-Make-up is fine, but not Jordan-style, and take off jewellery unless you want to risk tearing your earlobes off on low branches.
-You may wear a body protector, but preferably under your jacket rather than over it.
+Girls: make use of a hairnet, make-up is fine, but not don’t overdo it, and take off jewellery unless you want to risk tearing your earlobes off on low branches.
+Body protectors are acceptable, but wear it under your jacket rather than over it if you can.

 What should my horse wear?